 - Restart your modem or router.

-If you are not able to access these instructions on the Cox’s website, you should contact their customer care and they will walk you through the process of updating the firmware.
+If you can’t access these instructions on Cox’s website, contact customer care, and they will walk you through the process of updating the firmware.

 Once you perform this update, the blinking green light on your modem or router should stop and your internet connection should be restored.

 6. Check for Overheating

 A blinking green light on a modem or router can also be caused by overheating of the device.
 Overheating of the modem or router can be caused by placing it in a location with direct sunlight or near appliances that emit heat.

 The following are the steps to prevent your modem or router from overheating:

 - Place your modem or router in a cooler location.

 - Check the device for any dirt.

 - Do not place anything on the modem or router.